InstallerLegacy/screenshots.virtualhub.eu.org/content/en/1960s/1968/_index.md

 ---
 title: "1968"
-description: "There was one operating systems in which we are interested which were released in the year 1968.
+description: "There was one operating systems in which we are interested which was released in the year 1968.
 It was called !
 TSS/8."
 date: 2023-08-20T09:08:56+05:30
 draft: false
 images: [1968.webp]